-Norman Nien Distinguished Chair in Autism, Assistant Professor, Emory University School of Medicine, Department of Pediatrics
+Norman Nien Distinguished Chair in Autism, Associate Professor, Emory University School of Medicine, Department of Pediatrics

-Research in the lab focuses on mapping and quantifying the developmental course of social disability in autism spectrum disorder (ASD) from birth through young adulthood.
-The goal of this research is to understand the origins and development of ASD and to inform better treatment practices by developing tools for objective early diagnosis and prediction of outcome for individuals with autism.
+Research in the Social Neuroscience Laboratory focuses on mapping and quantifying the developmental course of social disability in autism from birth through young adulthood.
+The goal of this research is to understand the origins and development of autism and to inform better treatment practices by developing tools for objective early diagnosis and prediction of outcome for individuals with autism.

 - Shultz, S., Klin, A., & Jones, W. (2018).
 Neonatal Transitions in Social Behavior and Their Implications for Autism.
 Trends in cognitive sciences, 22(5), 452–469.

-- Performance of Eye-Tracking-based Assays for Early Identification and Prediction of Developmental Functioning in ASD.
-International Society for Autism Research, Montreal, Canada.
-(May 2019)
+- Jones, W. (2018, May).
+Performance of Eye-Tracking-Based Assays for Early Identification and Prediction of Developmental Functioning in ASD.
+Presentation at the International Society for Autism Research, Rotterdam, Netherlands.

-- Developmental Endophenotypes To Quantify The Emergence Of Autism In Infancy.
+- Jones, W. (2017, May).
+Developmental Endophenotypes To Quantify The Emergence Of Autism In Infancy.
 Keynote address at the International Meeting for Autism Research, San Francisco, California.
-(May 12, 2017).

-- Eye-Tracking Measures of Social Disability as Treatment Endpoints in Children with ASD.
-New Approaches to Drug Studies for Treating Social Deficits in Autism Spectrum Disorder, American Society of Clinical Neuropsychopharmacology, Miami, Florida.
-(June 18, 2014)
+- Jones, W. (2014, June 18).
+Eye-tracking measures of social disability as Treatment Endpoints in Children with ASD.
+New Approaches to Drug Studies for Treating Social Deficits in Autism Spectrum Disorder, American Society of Clinical Neuropsychopharmacology, Miami, FL.

 - The New York Times, front page, November 7, 2013: “Baby’s Gaze May Signal Autism, Study Finds”